-After the FDA initially approved Tysabri, the drug's manufacturer took the drug off the U.S. market due to reports of a rare, but serious brain infection called PML (progressive multifocal leukoencephalopathy).
-But the drug returned to the market after the drugmaker included a risk-minimization program with mandatory patient registration and periodic follow-up to identify any possible cases of PML as soon as possible.
+After the FDA first approved Tysabri, the drug's manufacturer took it off the market due to reports of a rare but serious brain infection called PML (progressive multifocal leukoencephalopathy).
+The company introduced a program that requires everyone taking the medicine to register and to follow up every so often in order to find any possible cases of PML as soon as possible.
 With these safety programs in place, the drug went back on the market.

 Besides PML and allergic reactions, other serious side effects include liver damage and serious infections.